- Allergic Living - http://allergicliving.com -

 Given your girlfriend’s high degree of reactivity to many members of the fish and shellfish family, I would not recommend experimentation with any new “creature of the sea” until she is assessed by her allergist.

-She also needs to be careful eating salmon when dining out.
+She will need to be careful eating salmon when dining out.
 There is a risk of cross-contamination if her salmon is prepared on equipment (for example, a frying pan) where other fish or shellfish are prepared.
+There’s also a risk that salmon might be stored together with other seafood in a restaurant refrigerator.

 Dr. Susan Waserman is an allergist and Professor of Medicine in the Division of Allergy and Clinical Immunology at McMaster University in Hamilton, Ont.
 She is also a past president of the Canadian Society of Allergy and Clinical Immunology.